-FamilyViolence Legal Line: 1-800-374-HOPE (Statewide)
+Family Violence Legal Line: 1-800-374-HOPE (Statewide)

 Stop It Now! provides a national helpline for supportive guidance, information, and resources.
-The Helpline is staffed by professionals who can provide assistance in how to deal with suspected child abuse situations.
+The Helpline is staffed by professionals who can aid in how to deal with suspected child abuse situations.
 Additional resources are available on their website.